EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Formatting of the Ephemeral Public Keys {#cose_key}

 The ECDH ephemeral public key SHALL be formatted as a COSE_Key of type EC2 or OKP according to section 13.1 and 13.2 of {{I-D.ietf-cose-msg}}.
 The curve X25519 is mandatory to implement.
-For Elliptic Curve Keys of type EC2, compact representation and compact output as per {{RFC6090}} SHALL be used.
-The y' parameter SHALL NOT be present in TBD...
+For Elliptic Curve Keys of type EC2, compact representation and compact output as per {{RFC6090}} SHALL be used, i.e. the y' parameter SHALL NOT be present in the The COSE_Key object.
+COSE {{I-D.ietf-cose-msg}} always use compact output for Elliptic Curve Keys of type EC2.

 ## Key Derivation {#key-der}